logworthy/marketsim/README.md

 ## Background

 This project was created to be used in an experiment for my non-developer friend's honours thesis.
-I worked on it alongside two other friends (both experienced C++ coders) who started the project off and handled the majority of the development.
+I worked on it alongside three other friends (all experienced C++ coders) who started the project off and handled the majority of the development.

 I helped with the design and coded some of the initial layout and functionality.
 This was my first real experience